lovasoa/bin2png/png2bin/README.md

 ## Usage

 You first need to encode a file with [bin2png](https://www.npmjs.com/package/bin2png).
-Then, you can inline it as a [base64 data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), and inline it in an HTML file like this:
+Then, you can inline it as a [base64 data URL](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs), in an HTML file like this:

 ```html
 <img id="myfile"